jtaherkhani/OregonTrail/README.md

 update-database
 ```

-You should be good to open the website!
+You should be good to open the website by starting the OregonTrail.UI.Server project!

 ### Functionality
 Functionality only exists in the /items razor page where the user can Create/View/Edit the Items in their Azure database.